Special Economic Measures (Venezuela) Regulations

 Marginal note:Duty to disclose — RCMP or CSIS

-7 (1) Every person in Canada, every Canadian outside Canada and every entity set out in section 6 must disclose without delay to the Commissioner of the Royal Canadian Mounted Police or to the Director of the Canadian Security Intelligence Service
+7 (1) Every person in Canada and every Canadian outside Canada must disclose without delay to the Commissioner of the Royal Canadian Mounted Police or to the Director of the Canadian Security Intelligence Service

 (a) the existence of property in their possession or control that they have reason to believe is owned, held or controlled by or on behalf of a listed person; and